 I’m not saying it’s a vision of multi-cultural harmony.
 I’m not saying people from different religions and backgrounds sit around in circles holding hands and singing “all you need is love”.
 But every day, the most hardcore followers of the world’s three theistic religions go about their business with a respect and tolerance for one another which, I think, is a pretty amazing achievement.

-They interrogate you for hours at the airport.
-Their eighteen year olds carry guns on public transport.
-They don’t seem to have a word for ‘thank you’.
-They are racist and hate all ‘Arabs’.
-These were all things I had been told before heading off on my trip, and I would be lying if I said it hadn’t coloured my perception of what Israelis might be like.
+You’ll be interrogated for hours at the airport.
+There are eighteen year olds carrying guns on public transport.
+The people who live there hate all ‘Arabs’.
+These were all things I had been told before heading off on my trip, and I would be lying if I said it hadn’t coloured my perception of what Israel might be like.

 Imagine my surprise.